Alex Cohan

 Education and Experience

-I am a Nationally Certified Counselor (NCC) and I have a Master of Science in Counseling from Southern Methodist University where I focused on trauma studies.
+I am a Nationally Certified Counselor (NCC) and hold a Master of Science in Counseling from Southern Methodist University, where I focused on trauma studies.

 My clinical experience includes:

-• Facilitating group therapy in Intensive Outpatient Programs (IOP)
+Facilitating group therapy in Intensive Outpatient Programs (IOP), Outpatient (OP), and sober living

-I earned my undergraduate degree from the University of Texas at Austin, where I studied in the Plan II Honors Program and minored in Kinesiology and Health Education.
-As a former chapter president of Sigma Alpha Mu, I bring lived experience and insight into the unique dynamics of fraternity life.
-This background informs my work with emerging adult men, student leaders, and organizations seeking a healthier path forward.
+I earned my undergraduate degree from the University of Texas at Austin through the Plan II Honors Program, with a minor in Kinesiology and Health Education.
+As a former chapter president of Sigma Alpha Mu, I bring lived experience and insight into the dynamics of fraternity life, which informs my work with emerging adult men and student leaders.

 Personal Focus